 - Glue the outside edges together – this will create pockets for little fingers to fit in to hold the puppet.

 - Now simply cut out some pop-out eyes and a long tongue, and glue these on.
 The options are endless!
-Have a look at some of the ideas used here.

 Our experienced editors work with trained journalists and qualified experts to compile accurate, insightful and helpful information about pregnancy, birth, early childhood development and parenting.
 Our content is reviewed regularly by our panel of advisors, which include medical doctors and healthcare professionals.
 Meet the Living & Loving Team and our Online Experts.